Search This Blog

 Against a Team of Technically Better Players.

 If within the house rules, insist upon the two practice ends.
 If you exceed the time limit for the game it will usually be to your advantage.
 The more ends played, the more likely your opponents are to win.
 Good luck can get you ahead but given enough time it will not keep you ahead.
 Let it be the opponents who must play faster to speed up the game.
 Watch for foot faulting and call the umpire.
 Taking a picture of the foot faulting on your cell phone camera could be unnerving!
 This can really throw off the concentration of an opponent or create friction within that team.
 Call the umpire if the opponents disturb bowls or otherwise misplay.
-Don’t try shots beyond one’s skill level trying to draw even.
+Don’t try shots beyond your skill level trying to draw even.
 Just aim to stay close and look for a lucky break or that situation where their concentration is lost.
-Give them the opposing side the impression that you think they should win easily.
+Give the opposing side the impression that you think they should win easily.
 Be friendly and respectful but do not be bullied.
 Know the rules down pat because you are going to be a stickler about them.
 Express surprise and attribute your good shots to luck.
 The further the match proceeds before the other side realizes it could lose the better for you.

 Against Evenly Matched Opponents

 Don’t beat yourself.
 Don’t disturb the head when you are shot and have the last bowl particularly when you are ahead.
 If ahead only try to add safely to the count.
-If you have shot with two bowls remaining but they have last bowl, rather throw a block or put a safe shot at the back.
+If you have shot with two bowls remaining but they have last bowl, put a safe shot at the back.
 Force them to make the shot that beats you, don’t do it for them.
 If you have one of the other specific advantages named here apply that strategy as well.

 Against Less Skilled Opponents